 Staying on top of your accounts payable invoices is relatively easy since your vendors are required to be paid by a specific date.
 You should set similar standards when collecting your accounts receivable.

-As your business grows, it’s easy to make mistakes handling your accounts.
+As your business grows, making mistakes in handling your accounts is easy.
 Small mistakes can compound quickly, causing major issues down the road.
-Additionally, it may be tougher for e-commerce businesses to collect accounts receivable since all your sales take place online and you aren’t dealing with customers in person.
-However, if you have a solid strategy in place, you can avoid payment irregularities and maintain a positive cash flow.
+Additionally, it may be tougher for e-commerce businesses to collect accounts receivable since all your sales occur online and you aren’t dealing with customers in person.
+However, if you have a solid strategy, you can avoid payment irregularities and maintain a positive cash flow.

 What Are Examples of Accounts Receivable